jxxcarlson/jxxcarlson.io/_posts/2019-06-29-drum-language.md

 — a dominant ninth chord.
 This choice of mapping makes the drumming sound relatively harmonius.

-The string "G3 G2 C3 C3 G2" in the example just given is finally
+The string "G3 G2 C3 C3 G2" in the example just given is
 sent to the computer's audio processor to be rendered for the user's listening enjoyment.
 The app, which you may try out [here](https://jxxcarlson.github.io/app/drumlanguage.html), looks like this: